jmsadair/raft/README.md

 - Batched log writes to improve disk I/O
 - Membership changes

 Other developers are encouraged to contribute to this project and pull requests are welcome.
+Please read these [guidelines](.github/CONTRIBUTING.md) if you are interested in contributing.